 As your children learn to read, consider writing them notes when you are upset with them or when you are pleased with them.

-As they progress in school and make a good grade on a paper, ask to read it and give your own praise.
+As they progress through school and make a good grade on a paper, ask to read it and give your own praise.
 Find something sincerely admirable about their work and point it out.

 Remember that the more they read, the better their writing will be.